Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Sample

-Unlike \citet{Casanueva2022}, we do not impose a direct limit on dispersion-dominated systems through the use of the stellar spin parameters \citep[see][]{Emsellem11}.
-Instead, we use bootstrap resampling and take the $1\sigma$ ($68\%$) percentiles to estimate the uncertainty in the misalignment angle.
+Unlike \citet{Casanueva2022}, we do not impose a direct limit on dispersion-dominated systems through the use of the stellar spin parameters \citep[see][]{Emsellem2011FRSR}.
+Instead, we use bootstrap resampling and take the $1\sigma$ ($68$~per~cent) percentiles to estimate the uncertainty in the misalignment angle.
 This uncertainty method will naturally scale with the degree of stellar dispersion in the galaxy, but will also remove a handful of galaxies with chaotic \gassf kinematics that are not captured by the stellar spin parameter.
 Our uncertainty limit of $<30^{\circ}$ is motivated by similar uncertainty thresholds used in observational studies \citep[e.g.][]{Davis2011}.
-At $z=0.1$, this criterion reduces our sample size by $\approx6.5\%$.
+At $z=0.1$, this criterion reduces our sample size by $\approx6.5$~per~cent.
 The majority of the excluded objects are dispersion-dominated ETGs with low \gassf particle counts.

 At $z=0.1$, this gives us a sample of 5428 galaxies.
 Similar numbers are obtained at redshifts up to $z\approx1$.
 Overall, the adopted criteria produce galaxy samples that do not show significant bias towards any galaxy mass, for a range of snapshots.
 For instance, Figure~\ref{plot: stellarMassFunc} shows the stellar mass function of our final sample at $z=0.1$, alongside the total galaxy population in the \textsc{Ref-L100N1504} reference simulation, which shows that the two populations have a similar mass distribution down to our sample limit.
+Additionally, this sample shows no bias in $M_*-$SFR (among galaxies with SFR~$>0$) and no bias in halo mass (not shown).